The English in Shakespeare's Plays - Spring 3-week, 2017

 Other excursions will include places like Brighton and Dover, with its castle and white cliffs.

-$4,000 above tuition, room and board.
+- Estimated Costs: $4,000 above tuition, room and board.
 Costs include round trip airfare, housing, meals, entrance fees and tips.
 Personal expenses, passport fees, and independent travel are not included.
-Hiram students living on campus will not be charged Hiram room and board for the duration of this trip.

-A $75 non-refundable fee will be billed to your Hiram College account upon receipt of your application.
+- Application Deadline: October 7, 2016; A $75 non-refundable fee is due upon receipt of your application.
 This fee is used to pay for processing costs, an International Student Identity Card, passport holder, and luggage tags.